oracle-devrel/technology-engineering/data-platform/analytical-data-platform-lakehouse/workload-architecture-documents/data-warehouse-analytics-for-IT/files/data-warehouse-analytics-for-IT-wad.md

 ![Future State Architecture](images/Target_State_Architecture_v01.png)

 -   **OCI FastConnect and/or VPN Connect** must be established either before or as part of the project.
-Private connectivity from on-premises to OCI is required for Active Data Guard replication, for OAC accessing on-premises sources, and users accessing OAC services.
+Private connectivity from on-premises to OCI is required for Active Data Guard replication, for OAC accessing on-premises sources, and for users accessing OAC services.

 -   **Data Source** will remain on premises